Learn about high dynamic range photography: how to take photos, merge them into one and edit them.

 One issue that we have to figure out is what exposure values to set and how many photos we need.
 Most scenarios require three bracketed shots at -2 - 0 - +2 EV.
 Therefore, you can manually set your camera to these figures for bracketing.
 If you are lucky, your camera will do it automatically with the help of automatic auto bracketing.

 If you take up to four photos, 2-value step increments will be just enough.
 If you shoot complicated scenes with up to ten shots, 1-value step will be enough.
 The most important task of any photographer is to capture as much detail of the surrounding objects as possible by any means possible.

-High dynamic range photography has specific limitations concerning the types of subjects you choose for shooting.
+Already know how to define HDR in photography?
+So, high-dynamic range photography has specific limitations concerning the types of subjects you choose for shooting.
 What are the criteria for choosing proper scenes to create stunning photos?
 The first is a great difference between the light and dark parts of it.